Garfield Kart 2: All You Can Drift – Release, Gameplay & Everything You Must Know

 Possible Weaknesses & What to Watch Out For

-• Frame rates & performance in split-screen vs online — sometimes local splits can cause slowdown in similar games.
+• Frame rates & performance in split-screen vs online - this was because local splits could have slowdown in similar games.

 Pirate sea themed track in Garfield Kart 2 with treasure ship backdrop